 The Levantine platform covering the South-East regions of Murcia, Valencia and Catalunya is characterised by a potent port system (Barcelona, Valencia, Cartagena and Tarragona), accompanied by a developed tourism infrastructure and industry sector established along the coast.
 Cruise tourism is increasing in the region, mainly in Barcelona, Valencia, Alicante and Cartagena, sharing the space with marinas and maritime leisure sports.
-On the other hand, fishing activities are exposed to the increase of industrial emissions and wastes.
+The region has a developed tourism activity and developed industry near the coast, that produces numerous land-sea releases.
+Because of that, fishing activities in this area are particularly exposed to the increase of industrial emissions and wastes.